thirdreality/LinuxBox/README.md

 ## Tricks for using LinuxBox
-sys

 ### HomeAssistant

-Thirdreality dev team supply a new way to install home assistant core in 3-4 minutes.
+Thirdreality dev team supply a new way to install home assistant core in 8-10 minutes.

-Check it in WIKI: [install-home-assistant-core-on-the-linuxbox](https://github.com/thirdreality/LinuxBox/wiki/Tricks#1how-to-fast-install-home-assistant-core-on-the-linuxbox)
+Check it in WIKI: [Tricks-for-Homeassistant](https://github.com/thirdreality/LinuxBox/wiki/Tricks-for-Homeassistant)

-### zigbee2mqtt

-To be continue ...

-### HomeKit bridge
+### OpenHab

 To be continue ...